leanphp-projects/.github/profile/README.md

 </div>
 <br><br>

-## About ngphp
+## About NGPHP

-ngphp is a next-generation, lightweight PHP framework designed for rapid web application development.
+NGPHP is a next-generation, lightweight PHP framework designed for rapid web application development.
 It’s optimized for modern cloud environments where speed, performance, and size matter.

 ### Language and tools